 Approaches related to SpaRSA have been investigated in numerous recent works.
 The recent paper of Figueiredo, Nowak, and Wright [39] describes the GPSR (gradient projection for sparse reconstruction) approach, which works with a bound-constrained reformulation of (2).
 Gradient-projection algorithms are applied to this formulation, including variants with spectral choices of the steplength parameters, and monotone and nonmonotone variants.
 When applied to $\ell_2 - \ell_1$ problems, the SpaRSA approach of this paper is closely related to GPSR, but not identical to it.
-The steplength parameter in GPSR plays a similar role to the Hessian approximation term α_t in this paper.
+The steplength parameter in GPSR plays a similar role to the Hessian approximation term $\alpha_t$ in this paper.
 While matching the efficiency of GPSR on the $\ell_2 - \ell_1$ case, SpaRSA can be generalized to a much wider class of problems, as described above.

-SpaRSA is also closely related to iterative shrinkage/thresholding (IST) methods, which are also known in the literature by different names, such as iterative denoising, thresholded Landweber, forward-backward splitting, and fixedpoint iteration algorithms (see Combettes and Wajs [17], Daubechies, Defriese, and De Mol [21], Elad [32], Figueiredo and Nowak [36], and Hale, Yin, and Zhang [48]).
-The form of the subproblem (5) is the same in these methods as in SpaRSA, but IST methods use a more conservative choice of α_t , related to the Lipschitz constant of ∇f .
-In fact, SpaRSA can be viewed as a kind of accelerated IST, with improved practical performance resulting from variation of α_t .
-Other ways to accelerate IST algorithms include two-step variants, as in the recently proposed two-step IST (TwIST) algorithm [3], continuation schemes (as suggested in the above mentioned [39] and [48], and explained in the next paragraph), and semi-smooth Newton method [46].
+SpaRSA is also closely related to iterative shrinkage/thresholding (IST) methods, which are also known in the literature by different names, such as iterative denoising, thresholded Landweber, forward-backward splitting, and fixed-point iteration algorithms (see Combettes and Wajs [17], Daubechies, Defriese, and De Mol [21], Elad [32], Figueiredo and Nowak [36], and Hale, Yin, and Zhang [51]).
+The form of the subproblem (5) is the same in these methods as in SpaRSA, but IST methods use a more conservative choice of $\alpha_t$ , related to the Lipschitz constant of $\nabla f$ .
+In fact, SpaRSA can be viewed as a kind of accelerated IST, with improved practical performance resulting from variation of $\alpha_t$ .
+Other ways to accelerate IST algorithms include two-step variants, as in the recently proposed two-step IST (TwIST) algorithm [2], continuation schemes (as suggested in the above mentioned [39] and [51], and explained in the next paragraph), and a semi-smooth Newton method [48].
+Finally, we mention iterative coordinate descent (ICD) algorithms [8], [40], and block coordinate descent (BCD) algorithms [73]; those methods work by successively minimizing the objective with respect each component (or group of components) of $\mathbf{x}$ , so are close in spirit to the well-known Gauss-Seidel (or block Gauss-Seidel) algorithms for linear systems.

 The approaches discussed above, namely IST, SpaRSA, and GPSR, benefit from the use of a good approximate solution as a starting point.
-Hence, solutions to (2) and (1) can be obtained for a number of different values of the regularization parameter τ by using the solution calculated for one such value as a starting point for the algorithm to solve for a nearby value.
-It has been observed that the practical performance of GPSR, SpaRSA, IST, and other approaches degrades for small values of τ .
-Hale, Yin, and Zhang [48] recognized this fact and integrated a "continuation" procedure into their fixedpoint iteration scheme, in which (2) is solved for a decreasing sequence of values of τ , using the computed solution for each value of τ as the starting point for the next smaller value.
-Using this approach, solutions can be obtained for small τ values at much lower cost than a one-off approach in which the algorithm is applied directly to (2) from a "cold" starting point.
-Similar continuation schemes have been implemented into GPSR (see [39, Section IV.D]) and have largely overcome the computational difficulties associated with small regularization parameters.
-In this paper, we contribute further to the development of continuation strategies by proposing an adaptive scheme (suited to the $\ell_2 - \ell_1$ case) which dispenses the user from having to define the sequence of values of τ to be used.
+Hence, solutions to (2) and (1) can be obtained for a number of different values of the regularization parameter $\tau$ by using the solution calculated for one such value as a starting point for the algorithm to solve for a nearby value.
+It has been observed that the practical performance of GPSR, SpaRSA, IST, and other approaches degrades for small values of $\tau$ .
+Hale, Yin, and Zhang [51] recognized this fact and integrated a "continuation" procedure into their fixed-point iteration scheme, in which (2) is solved for a decreasing sequence of values of $\tau$ , using the computed solution for each value of $\tau$ as the starting point for the next smaller value.
+Using this approach, solutions are obtained for small $\tau$ values at much lower cost than if the algorithm was applied directly to (2) from a "cold" starting point.
+Similar continuation schemes have been implemented into GPSR (see [39, Section IV-D]) and have largely overcome the computational difficulties associated with small regularization parameters.
+In this paper, we contribute further to the development of continuation strategies by proposing an adaptive scheme (suited to the $\ell_2 - \ell_1$ case) which dispenses the user from having to define the sequence of values of $\tau$ to be used.